-If you favour sporty looks over practicality, then choose the 3-door model, which benefits from a more dynamic looking side profile than the 5-door.
+If you favour sporty looks over practicality, then choose the three-door model, which benefits from a more dynamic-looking side profile than the five-door.
 Both versions look smart from the font though.

 At the rear, the Fiat designers have finished the Punto’s styling off neatly with crisp lines, tall taillights and a deep bumper.

 The Punto almost looks like it has been shaped by the wind

 What’s it like to drive?

 If you’ve not long passed your driving test and have yet to cover a lot of miles and gain experience, the Punto’s easy-driving nature will reassure you.

 Thanks to a button on the dashboard, you can make the steering feel lighter at low speeds to make it easier manoeuvre the car around town.
 You don’t want to dink your new Punto.

 Earlier versions of the Fiat Punto featured a diesel engine.
 Later models came with a choice of petrol engines – a 1.2-litre and a 1.4-litre.
 If you are going to be travelling out of town quite frequently, go for the 1.4-litre, which offers better performance on the motorway.

 The Punto’s easy-driving nature will reassure you.

 Step inside, and you’ll find more of that cute curvy character that is shown at the front of the car.
 Most of the major controls are mounted nice and high up, stacked on top of each other in a central ‘tower,’ which the dashboard swoops elegantly over the top of.